Using Single Sign-On Service

 Sample implementation

-See the com.sabre.redapp.example3.desktop.sso sample for implementation.
+See the com.sabre.redapp.example3.web.sso sample for implementation.